With SiteTree you can add to your WordPress website...

 A Google Sitemap

-It's a dynamic and human-readable XML Sitemap that SiteTree can build starting from whatever* kind of WordPress Post Type.
+It's a dynamic and human-readable XML Sitemap that SiteTree can build starting from any* kind of WordPress Post Type.

 The Google Sitemap generated by SiteTree supports the inclusion of images' links and captions for posts, pages and custom posts* that have images attached.